|03-04-2012, 09:42 AM||#16|

 Joined: Nov 2004

-Location: home again till the next one
+Location: home again packing for the next one

 Contact these guys, www.nbdsc.ca , their a minefull of good information and you may meet some people to ride with for a bit and welcome to the east coast of Canada.